Pasión de Buena Vista

 A journey through Cuban nights

-Fiery dance and rousing live music
+Fiery dance and live music

-The birthplace of rumba
+The cradle of rumba

 Fotos © New Star Management GmbH